 Can I design my own itinerary?

 Yes it is possible for one to design his or her own itinerary.
 By using our attractions page on the website, you can view the various destinations that you want to visit; send us a detailed email so that we can advise and improve on your customized ideas for better customer satisfaction.

 People from most countries can get a Ugandan visa at the point of entry for $50pp.
 Make sure to carry your yellow fever vaccination card & valid passport.
 Consultation with your doctor a few days prior to your trip is important so as to avoid unsatisfactory trips.

 What is your cancellation & refund policy?

-that the trip will take place as it may be cancelled for various reasons.
+Please note that payment of monies necessary for the trip does not provide a guarantee that the trip will take place as you may cancel it for various reasons.
 In the event of cancellation the following provisions apply:

 30 or more days prior to departure date